ihhub/penguinV/API_description.md

 	);
 	```
 	**Description:**
 	&nbsp;&nbsp;&nbsp;&nbsp;Calculates absolute (by module) difference between pixel intensities on two images.
-Both images must be same size.
-If first image pixel intensity less than second image pixel intensity the result pixel intensity will be 0.
+Both images must be the same size.

 	**Parameters:**
 	&nbsp;&nbsp;&nbsp;&nbsp;in1 - first image
 	&nbsp;&nbsp;&nbsp;&nbsp;in2 - second image

 	**Return value:**
 	&nbsp;&nbsp;&nbsp;&nbsp;image which is a result of absolute difference.
-Height and width of result image is the same as of input images.
+Height and width of result image are the same as of input images.
 If the function fails exception imageException is raised.

 	##### Syntax:
 	```cpp